How to back up your WordPress website

 That’s why we remind you that it is important that you make a backup almost daily.

-It is important that all such copies are stored in different external locations.
-It is worth both your local, as USB drives, external hard drives or, our recommendation, in the cloud.
+It is important that your backups are stored in different external locations.
+It can be your local environment, USB drives, external hard drives or, our recommendation, in the cloud.

-In this way, if you lose a copy, you can recover it in another source.
+This way, if you lose a backup, you can recover it from a different source.

-You have also seen that most plugins offer to create copies directly in this type of services.
+You have also seen that most plugins offer to create backups directly in this type of services.

-Keep in mind that if you save the copies on the same server that the website is on and it gets damaged or hacked, it is very likely that you will have to start the website again.
-And isn’t that what we want, right?
+Keep in mind that if you save the backups on the same server that the website is on and it gets damaged or hacked, it is very likely that you will have to start the website again.
+And that is not what we want, right?

 Conclusion